-Here are some of the top Chicago schools offering training, including ONLC Training Centers (88 courses), Certstaffix Training (68 courses), and Ledet Training (64 courses).
+Here are some of the top Chicago schools offering training, including Chicago Botanic Garden (167 courses), Evanston Art Center (82 courses), and American Management Association (77 courses).

 Flatiron offers on-site and online courses in software engineering, data science, UX design, and cybersecurity.
 You’ll find they are located all over the U.S. including Austin, Chicago, Denver, Houston, New York, San Francisco, Seattle, and Washington, D.C.